 In the eastern reaches of the city, outside of the central confines, is a park known as ‘Plato’s Academy’.
 If you stumbled across it, it would look like nothing more than a slightly abandoned space with a scattering of ruins.
 Yet this was an important space from the 4th Century – a time of power, intellectual growth, and literary and philosophical activity.

-The ‘Socrates, Plato and the Pursuit of happiness’ walk brings to life the history behind this simple patch of land where Plato lived and worked.
+The ‘Socrates, Plato and the Pursuit of happiness’ walk will bring to life the history behind this simple patch of land where Plato lived and worked.
 Wander the ruins of the gymnasium where it is said Plato met the young men he would later educate, and stand within the school (Academy) he founded (albeit with Byzantine additions).
-This is a scenic and thoughtful walk through the importance of Plato’s teaching in early Greek civilisation and where his ideas of temperance, wisdom, virtue, and piety were practiced.
+This is a scenic and thoughtful walk through the importance of Plato’s teaching in early Greek civilisation and where his ideas of temperance, wisdom, virtue, and piety were practised.

-I was a guest of all the walking tour companies listed, and I took the walks over a period of three months during the summer.
+I was a guest of all the walking tour companies listed, and I took the walks over a period of three months during one summer.
 All opinions and historically geeky excitement remain my own.